allexandrsokollov/guidelines-python/testing.md

 This approach helps make tests more structured, understandable, and maintainable.
 It works especially well in combination with factories and endpoint-based testing, where it is important not to mix scenario setup, execution, and assertions into one hard-to-read sequence of actions.

 I can also make it sound more natural and article-ready in English, not just directly translated.

+**10 .
+Validate the entire response, not just selected fields** When testing endpoints, it is often tempting to verify only a few individual fields in the response.
+However, this approach can easily miss unintended changes in the response structure, missing fields, renamed fields, or incorrect default values.

+Whenever it is reasonable, tests should validate the entire response body rather than only selected fragments.
+This makes tests more reliable as protection for the actual contract between the service and its consumers.

+This is especially important when:

+the response contains many fields;
+nested objects are returned;
+the endpoint acts as a contract for other services or frontend clients;
+accidental response changes may break integrations.

+At the same time, writing full response assertions manually can become verbose and difficult to maintain.
+This is where factories can help.
+Factories are useful not only for creating input data, but also for constructing expected response objects in a consistent and scalable way.

+This provides several advantages:

+less boilerplate in assertions;
+clearer and more maintainable tests;
+a consistent way to describe expected responses;
+easier updates when response models evolve.

+As a result, tests become better at protecting response contracts while remaining readable and convenient to extend.